astronomer/docs/learn/airflow-great-expectations.md

 ### Operator parameters

 The operator has several optional parameters, but it always requires either a `data_context_root_dir` or a `data_context_config`.
 Depending on how you have your project configured, other parameters may also be necessary.
 The less configured your project, the more parameters you'll pass.

+For example:

-For example, if your project's data context specifies data sources, all you need to pass in is the data context and the expectation suite.
-If your data context does not specify a datasource, and you do not pass in a checkpoint, then the operator will build a checkpoint for you based on the datasource you pass in and run the given expectation suite.
-The data source can be a dataframe, shown in the example code already, or a connection by using the `conn_id` parameter, which will use Airflow's connections backend.
-If a dataframe is passed, the `data_asset_name` parameter can be any name that will help you identify the dataframe.
-If a `conn_id` is supplied, the `data_asset_name` must be the name of the table the expectations suite runs on.
+- If your project's data context specifies data sources, all you need to pass in is the data context and the expectation suite.
+- If your data context does not specify a data source, and you do not pass in a checkpoint, then the operator will build a checkpoint for you based on the data source you pass in and run the given expectation suite.

+The datasource can be a dataframe, as shown in the example code, or an Airflow connection using the `conn_id` parameter.
+Depending on how you define your data source the `data_asset_name` parameter has to be adjusted:

+- If a dataframe is passed, the `data_asset_name` parameter can be any name that will help you identify the dataframe.
+- If a `conn_id` is supplied, the `data_asset_name` must be the name of the table the expectations suite runs on.

 The `data_context_root_dir` should point to the `great_expectations` project directory generated when you created the project with the CLI.
 If using an in-memory `data_context_config`, a `DataContextConfig` must be defined, as in [this example](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_data_context_config.py).

-While not a required parameter, if your project already contains Checkpoints, they too can be passed to the operator in two ways.
-A `checkpoint_name` may be passed with the `checkpoint_name` paramter and references a checkpoint in the project `CheckpointStore` defined in the `DataContext` (which is often in the `great_expectations/checkpoints/` path), so that `checkpoint_name = "taxi.pass.chk"` would reference the file `great_expectations/checkpoints/taxi/pass/chk.yml`.
-A `checkpoint_config` may be passed to the operator in place of a name, and can be defined like [this example](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_checkpoint_config.py).
+While not a required parameter, if your project already contains Checkpoints, they too can be passed to the operator in two ways:

+- A `checkpoint_name` may be passed with the `checkpoint_name` paramter and references a checkpoint in the project `CheckpointStore` defined in the `DataContext` (which is often in the `great_expectations/checkpoints/` path), so that `checkpoint_name = "taxi.pass.chk"` would reference the file `great_expectations/checkpoints/taxi/pass/chk.yml`.
+- A `checkpoint_config` may be passed to the operator in place of a name, and can be defined like [this example](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_checkpoint_config.py).

 Additionally, `checkpoint_kwargs` may be passed to the operator to specify additional, overwriting configurations.

-By default, a Great Expectations task runs validation and raises an `AirflowException` if any of the tests fail.
+By default, a Great Expectations task runs validations and raises an `AirflowException` if any of the tests fail.
 To override this behavior and continue running the pipeline even if tests fail, set the `fail_task_on_validation_failure` flag to `False`.

 By default in Astronomer or any environment with OpenLineage configured, the `GreatExpectationsOperator` will automatically add the OpenLineage action to its default action list when a checkpoint is not specified to the operator.
 To turn off this feature, set the `use_open_lineage` parameter to `False`.